GravityKit/GravityView/readme.txt

 * Modified: Enabled merge tags in Custom Class field settings
 * Modified: Set margin and padding to `0` on pagination links to override theme conflicts
 * Modified: Updated `gv_class()` calls to pass form and entry fields to allow for merge tags
+* Modified: Default visibility capabilities: added "Can View/Edit Gravity Forms Entries" as options
 * Modified: Added custom `class` attribute sanitizer function `gravityview_sanitize_html_class`
-* Tweak: Improved the Embed View form
+* Tweak: Improved the Embed View form layout
 * Tweak: Hide "Switch View" button when already choosing a view
 * Tweak: Moved shortcode hint to Publish metabox and added ability to easily select the text
 * Tweak: Added tooltips to fields in the View editor